TDM3bv/tdm3-docs/docs/doctor/README.md

 ## Demo App
-- Built with [Vue.js](https://vuejs.org/), continous integration with [Travis](https://travis-ci.org/stfnh/bb-clear-smart-fhir), automated unit tests by [Jest](https://jestjs.io/).
-Hosted on GitHub Pages (needs to be launched from a SMART on FHIR sandbox, see below).

 Run the app using SMART App Launcher

 Click [here](http://launch.smarthealthit.org/ehr.html?app=https%3A%2F%2Ftdm3cvba.github.io%2Fbb-clear-smart-fhir%2Flaunch.html%3Flaunch%3DeyJhIjoiMSIsImYiOiIxIn0%26iss%3Dhttps%253A%252F%252Flaunch.smarthealthit.org%252Fv%252Fr4%252Ffhir&user=) for a direct link or follow the steps below